Former Justices of the Court of AppealCourt of Appeal | Saskatchewan

 James Macleod, after graduating from Queen’s University, became a member of the Ontario Bar.

-In 1887 he was appointed to the Supreme Court of the North-West Territories where he served for 7 years in the jurisdiction of Southern Alberta, Fort Macleod.
-Justice Macleod was more colonel than judge.
+In 1887 Macleod was appointed to the Supreme Court of the North-West Territories where he served for seven years in the jurisdiction of Southern Alberta, Fort Macleod.
+Macleod was more colonel than judge.
 He had little interest in legal niceties and used an inborn pragmatism to bring men together to resolve disputes.